Meta Launched Anti-TikTok Campaigns and Faces Lawsuits Over Facebook Ads

 According to the lawsuit, executives at Facebook had known that they were skewing the impression data and inflating the price for years.

-Since these businesses range in size from large enterprises to small and down to the individual level, the judge approved that they all sue as one group.
+Since these businesses range in size from large enterprises to small ones and even down to the individual level, the judge approved that they all sue as one group.
 And with that, the judge expects Meta to try and dismiss the lawsuit.

 Want to read this in Spanish?
 Spanish Version >>